dmiller/clojure-clr-next/_drafts/2024-08-05-qualified-methods-for-ClojureCLR.md

 ```

 For static methods, this is our original syntax.
 For instance methods, this would compare to `(.ToUpper ^String s)`.
 The third example is equivalent to `(String. \a 12)`.
-We gain the ability to directly specify the type on the instance method.
+We gain the ability to directly specify the type via the namespace of the symbol.
-(Though see `:param-tags` below for a bonus.)

 Using qualified methods as values is the more interesting case.
 Rather than needing to wrap a method in a function, as in